 Communicating with our stakeholders in a healthy and efficient manner is of utmost importance to us.
 As a project with a great number of stakeholders of diverse attributes, we run our communication activities within the framework of our Stakeholder Engagement Plan (SEP) created in conformance with the IFC Standards.
-SEP encompasses a great deal of important information including our stakeholders, communication channels, instruments, and complaints procedure.
-As there may be some changes in the advanced stages of the Project, we regard the SEP as a living document and we intend to update it on a regular basis.
-For detailed information, please study our Stakeholder Engagement Plan.
+SEP includes important information such as our stakeholders, communication channels, tools we use, and our grievance mechanism.
+As there may be changes in the advanced stages of the Project, we consider the SEP as a living document and we intend to continue updating it on a regular basis.
+For detailed information, please review our Stakeholder Engagement Plan.

 Guide to Land Acquisition and Compensation

-For detailed information, please study our Guide to land Acquisition and Compensation.
+For detailed information, please review our Guide to land Acquisition and Compensation.